oxheadalpha/teztnets/ithacanet/README.md

 Ithacanet will launch on **Wednesday, December 22nd at 15:00 UTC**.
 We expect Octez release `v12.0-rc1` to be out on Tuesday, December 21st.
 Octez v12 is needed to run Ithacanet.

-Ithacanet will run Hangzhou for two cycles then perform an upgrade to Ithaca at block 8192.

 We are looking for as many Tezos bakers as possible to participate in this testnet.
 Please make yourself known in the Tezos Baking Slack #test-networks channel if you wish to participate as a bootstrap baker.